 Don’t we, as equine practitioners have a duty to understand these incredible creatures as unlike ourselves?
 We, we must remember, come to them for healing.
 Not the other way around.

 "The outside of a horse is good for the inside of a man."
 If this statement is really true, there should be many uses for equine psychotherapy.
 However, being that the field of equine psychotherapy is relatively new, do we know if this is an appropriate method of treatment for trauma clients?

 As early as 1969, the North American Riding for the Handicapped Association (NARHA) recognized the physically therapeutic impact of riding for those with physical disabilities.
 With promising results, the interest in this approach grew, and NARHA soon expanded to it present size of more than 800 member centers, over 3,500 certified instructors and 6,500 members.

 Horses have always had to escape predators.
 As prey animals, their survival has forever depended on their ability to run.
 While horses are fast creatures by nature, they are not the fastest.
-However, they can typically run for longer periods of time than most of their predators.

 I’ve long been fascinated with equine therapy (also known as equine assisted psychotherapy) — that is, using horses to help someone heal from a mental health or other life issue.